muratk3n/thirdwave/en/tweets/2019/week36.md

 ---

-"OooOO and they BIG PLANS with GOLD they are SECRETLY BUYING."
+"OooOO and they have BIG PLANS with GOLD they are SECRETLY BUYING."

 Fuuuckkk ooooffff